2023 Best Value Health/Medical Admin Services Associate Degree Schools in Washington

 Top 10 Best Health & Medical Administrative Services Associate Degree Schools

-Our 2023 rankings named Spokane Community College the best value school in Washington for health & medical administrative services students working on their associate degree.
+Our analysis found Spokane Community College to be the best value school for health & medical administrative services students who want to pursue a associate degree in Washington.
 Located in the midsize city of Spokane, Spokane Community College is a public college with a moderately-sized student population.

-Centralia College not only placed well in our value ranking, but it is also #3 on our Best Health/Medical Admin Services Associate Degree Trade Schools in Washington list.
+Centralia College also took the #3 spot in our Best Health/Medical Admin Services Associate Degree Trade Schools in Washington rankings.

-You’ll join some of the best and brightest minds around you if you attend Shoreline Community College.
-The school came in at #4 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in Washington list.
-Located in the suburb of Shoreline, Shoreline Community College is a public college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Clark College.
+The school came in at #5 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in Washington list.
+Located in the city of Vancouver, Clark College is a public college with a moderately-sized student population.

 In-state tuition fees for undergraduate students at Clark College are $4,529 per year.
 While working on their Associate Degree, health & medical administrative services majors at Clark College accumulate an average of around $20,865 in student debt.

-Read full report on Health & Medical Administrative Services at Clark College
+Full Health & Medical Administrative Services at Clark College Report

-Highline College came in at #6 in this year’s edition of the Best Value Health/Medical Admin Services Associate Degree Schools in Washington ranking.
-Highline is a small public school located in the large suburb of Des Moines.
+Highline College ranked #6 on this year’s Best Value Health/Medical Admin Services Associate Degree Schools in Washington list.
+Highline is a small public school located in the suburb of Des Moines.

-In-state tuition fees for undergraduate students at LCC are $4,261 per year.
+The average tuition and fees for an in-state undergraduate at LCC are $4,261 a year.

 Read full report on Health & Medical Administrative Services at Lower Columbia College

-Everett Community College came in at #8 in this year’s edition of the Best Value Health/Medical Admin Services Associate Degree Schools in Washington ranking.
-Everett Community College is a moderately-sized public school located in the city of Everett.
+Everett Community College landed the #8 spot in the 2023 rankings for the best value associate degree health & medical administrative services programs.
+Everett Community College is a moderately-sized public school located in the medium-sized city of Everett.

-In-state tuition fees for undergraduate students at Everett Community College are $4,152 per year.
+The average tuition and fees for an in-state undergraduate at Everett Community College are $4,152 a year.

-With a ranking of #9, Walla Walla Community College did quite well on this year’s best value schools for health & medical administrative services students working on their associate degree.
+Walla Walla Community College landed the #9 spot in the 2023 rankings for the best value associate degree health & medical administrative services programs.
 Walla Walla Community College is a small public school located in the city of Walla Walla.

 Walla Walla Community College undergraduate students pay an average of $4,965 in in-state tuition and fees each year.